 In search of a perfectly simple zero waste and very festive holiday treat?
 Don’t waste your money on store-bought peppermint bark.
-You can make your own in just a few minutes with limited ingredients and the most basic of baking skills.
+You can make your own low waste peppermint bark in just a few minutes with limited ingredients and the most basic of baking skills.
 Give a shot at making this zero waste peppermint bark with your family.

-As for zero waste peppermint bark, check out the bulk bins at your grocery store.
-Particularly around the holiday season, you might find dark and white chocolate wafers for melting as well as candy canes or peppermint candy crumbles to finish off the bark.
-Buy your peppermint extract in a recyclable container and you’re good to go.
+Particularly around the holiday season, we can often find dark and white chocolate wafers for melting as well as candy canes or peppermint candy crumbles in the bulk bins of our regular grocery store.

-This year, I’m voting that we whip up a batch of peppermint bark while we’re all home on Christmas Day.
-It’s a super simple holiday treat that’s far tastier than its simple ingredients might suggest.
+This year, I’m sure we will whip up a batch of peppermint bark as we approach the holidays.
+It’s a super easy holiday treat that’s far tastier than its simple ingredients might suggest.
 And I expect we will have plenty of time at home this year for the holidays given so many other plans are being put on hold these days.

 If You Liked This Post, You Might Also Like